zacherydickson/HUBDesign/README.md

 1. Download the repository
 2. Navigate into the master directory
 3. Compile the SA_BOND executable
-..
   1. Navigate into the SA_BOND directory
-..
-2. `g++ -fopenmp src/sabond.cpp -o sabond`
+  2. `g++ -fopenmp src/sabond.cpp -o sa_bond`
 4. Set up Default Configs
-..
   1. Return to root of master directory
-..
   2. `bin/Configure.pl -a multiple-sequence-aligner-of-choice -l lcr-masker-of-choice > HUBDesign.cfg`
-.. * Simply running `bin/Configure.pl > HUBDesign.cfg` will configure HUBDesign for mafft and dustmasker
+  * Simply running `bin/Configure.pl > HUBDesign.cfg` will configure HUBDesign for mafft and dustmasker

 ## Quick Running the pipeline